 Christina has worked in Sexual and Gender Minority Health since 2011, and currently works for in Health Policy at the Health Resources and Services Administration (HRSA) .
-Previously, Christina was the Sexual and Gender Minority Data Lead in the data and policy group in the Office of Minority Health at the Centers for Medicare and Medicaid Services (CMS), and before CMS she worked for the National Center for Health Statistics, CDC, as the data analyst for the Healthy People 2020 LGBT Health and Social Determinants of Health topic areas.
+Previously, Christina was the Sexual and Gender Minority Data Lead in the Data and Policy Analytics Group for the Office of Minority Health at the Centers for Medicare and Medicaid Services (CMS), and before CMS she worked for the National Center for Health Statistics, CDC, as the data analyst for the Healthy People 2020 LGBT Health and Social Determinants of Health topic areas.
 She holds a Masters’ Degree in Public Health from Johns Hopkins Bloomberg School of public Health, and a double major from Smith College in Neuroscience and Woman and Gender Studies.
 In her free time she rows for the DC Strokes Rowing Club, searches out new IPAs, and entertains her hound dog.

 Adam is the Academic Director of the Health Sciences Scholars Program at the University of Michigan, and is the Senior Researcher for the Division of Pediatric Urology at Mott Children’s Hospital.
 He teaches on health policy, LGBTQ health, and other broad topics in American health care.
 Adam is the former Gender & Sexuality Policy Coordinator for the American Medical Student Association, and is now an independent consultant on LGBTQ health and health policy.
 Some of his research and practice interests related to LGBTQ health are cultural humility & competence education for current and future health care providers, health policy as a tool for mitigating disparities, and access to health care services for LGBTQ people.
 Adam earned his BA in the Honors Individualized Major Program and MPH in Health Behavior and Health Education, both at the University of Michigan.
 After graduate school, Adam completed a policy fellowship focused on LGBTQ health with the Gill Foundation in Washington, D.C.